atao60/study-axon-vaadin/vaadin7/README.md

 Sample Axon project with JPA and Vaadin 7
 ======

-This sample application uses Vaadin 7.
+This sample application is build upon the previous [*legacy* one](../legacy) but it uses Vaadin 7 in place of Vaadin 6.

 Building
 ------